GoogleCloudPlatform/prometheus-engine/doc/api.md

 ## ClusterPodMonitoring

-ClusterPodMonitoring defines monitoring for a set of pods.
+ClusterPodMonitoring defines monitoring for a set of pods, scoped to all pods within the cluster.

 <em>appears in: [ClusterPodMonitoringList](#clusterpodmonitoringlist)</em>